pysan3/pathlib.nvim/README.md

 ## Async Execution

 This library uses [nvim-nio](https://github.com/nvim-neotest/nvim-nio) under the hood to run async calls.
-Supported methods will turn into async calls inside a `nio.run` environment and has the **EXACT SAME INTERFACE**.
+Supported methods will turn into async calls inside a `nio.run` async context and has the **EXACT SAME INTERFACE**.

 ``` lua
 local nio = require("nio")